avicennaresearch/ema_software_map/README.md

 Each row starts with an ID, which is assigned sequentially.
 The second column in each row is either the section or subsection title, or the feature description.
 Following the `Row ID` and `Feature Name` columns, companies are listed alphabetically.
-Each company has two rows: `Score` and `Notes`.
+Each company has two rows: `Coverage` and `Notes`.

-For feature rows, the `Score` column is one of the following:
+For feature rows, the `Coverage` column is one of the following:

 - `Supported`: the software supports 75% or more of that feature.
 - `Partial Support`: the software supports between 25% to 75% of that feature.
 - `Not Supported`: the software does not support the feature, or supports less than 25% of it.

-For section and subsection rows, the `Score` column shows to what percent that category is supported by this software.
+For section and subsection rows, the `Coverage` column shows to what percent that category is supported by this software.

 The `Notes` column is empty for section and subsection rows.
-But for feature rows, this column rationale behind the assigned score or assessment, if needed.
+But for feature rows, this column rationale behind the assigned coverage or assessment, if needed.

 The sections, subsections, and columns are grouped so it's easier to navigate in the file.